 (b) to a person who has served upon the warehouseman a notice in the prescribed form of his claim to be the owner of the goods or of some interest in them, and a person of whose interest in them the warehouseman has received notice as prescribed; and

-(c) to the grantee of a bill of sale mentioned in section 6(1)(b); and
+[(c) deleted]

 (d) to any other person of whose interest in the goods the warehouseman has knowledge.

 (3) The notice may be given personally or by registered post.